20 DIY Squishy Crafts for Sleepovers Kids Will Love (Step-by-Step Guide)

 Pro tip: Have reference photos of the finished designs printed or displayed on a screen so kids can follow along while adding details.

-Craft 7: Memory Foam Slow-Rise Squishy
+Craft 7: Memory Foam Slow-Rise DIY Squishy Crafts

 Supplies: Memory foam sheet cut into desired shapes, scissors, acrylic paint, permanent markers, clear sealer